MichaelGrupp/evo/ISSUE_TEMPLATE.md

 depending on whether your issue is a general question, a bug / error report or a feature request.

-Changing "- [ ]" to "- [x]" will mark a task in a to-do list as done.
-You can also click the boxes after you created the issue.

 Before you click "Submit new issue", check the formatting in the "Preview" tab.
 Help with Markdown formatting: https://guides.github.com/features/mastering-markdown/